-In software development, user acceptance testing (UAT) - also called beta testing, application testing, and end user testing - is a phase of software development in which the software is tested in the "real world" by the intended audience.
-UAT can be done by in-house testing in which volunteers or paid test subjects use the software or, more typically for widely-distributed software, by making the test version available for downloading and free trial over the Web.
+In UAT, users are given a chance to interact with the software before the official release and see if any features have been overlooked or contain bugs.
+UAT can be done by in-house testing in which volunteers or paid test subjects use the software or by making the test version available for downloading a free trial over the Web.
 The experiences of the early users are forwarded back to the developers who make final changes before releasing the software commercially.